snowdj/bradonomics.github.io/_posts/2013-02-07-education-of-millionaires-summary.md

 ### Step 3: With This New Space, Begin Experimenting!

-This step is a bit of a let-down if your hoping to uncover your passion, should you not know it already.
+This step is a bit of a let-down if you're hoping to uncover your passion, should you not know it already.
 There's no real advice on _how_ to experiment or what to look for when you try something.
 Probably a topic outside the scope of this book...

 He does say "[m]any people are quite content to leave things here: they have a career that pays the bills and in which they're increasingly making a difference and finding meaning, through exercising leadership.
 And they also have time during their day or week to pursue meaningful passions outside of work."
-For these people there's no reason to move to step four.
+For these people, there's no reason to move to step four.

 ### Step 4: Striking Out on Your Own